tlevine/www.thomaslevine.com/content/!/parsing-pdfs/index.md

 2. Do we only need to extract the text and/or images?
 3. Do we care about the layout of the file?

-I also think about a couple other things, but these are somewhat separate from that initial decision process.

-* Do we need to process images at all, like with optical character recognition (OCR)?
-* A somewhat separate issue is how clean the result needs to be.

 I'll show a few different approaches to parsing and analyzing [these](https://github.com/tlevine/scott-documents) PDF files.
 Different approaches make sense depending on the question you ask.